flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 :::

 On closer inspection, both controllers did include something special: Two **Memory Unit** slots to plug in a proprietary memory card, enabling to share saves between consoles.
-I assumed this feature was inherited from a [previous competitor](dreamcast#interactive-memory-card).
-Days after publishing this article, I sent it to Seamus Blackley, the co-creator of this console, who quickly replied to me with very interesting comments.
+Upon realising this, I instantly assumed this feature was inherited from a [previous competitor](dreamcast#interactive-memory-card).
+However, days after publishing this article, I sent it to Seamus Blackley, the co-creator of this console, who quickly replied with very interesting comments.
 Regarding the Dreamcast similarities, he told me:

 > The relationship to Dreamcast is just historical bias.
 That was accidental.
 >